idsla/Scarlet-PETs/swift-pets-dev/README.md

 ### Demo Datasets

 Because the competition organization will not release the data used in competition to public.
-We provide a simple self generated fake synthetic demo datasets to under `/data` folder of `federated_solutution` and `centralized_solution` so that one can run our program.
-In federated solution, `data/` folder contains subfolders whose names are denoted by name of clients, each of them contains the the data owned by client, for example, a bank client will has its own accounts dataset and payment system organization client will have it own transaction data.
+We provide a simple self generated fake synthetic demo dataset under **`new_data/`** folder of `/federated_solutution` and `/centralized_solution` so that one can run our program.
+In federated solution, **`new_data/`** folder contains subfolders whose names are denoted by name of clients, each of them contains the the data owned by client, for example, a bank client will has its own accounts dataset and payment system organization client will have it own transaction data.

 #### Account Dataset owned by Bank Clients